Q-Minh/nihu/dox/tut_mesh_building.md

 The C++ NiHu core does not contain versatile mesh building methods for creating parametric meshes or to import different mesh formats.
-NiHu provides a single mesh building interface, the ::create_mesh function that reads two mesh description matrices: one for the vertex locations and one for the element nodal connectivities.
+NiHu provides a single mesh building interface, the NiHu::create_mesh function that reads two mesh description matrices: one for the vertex locations and one for the element nodal connectivities.

 \note For versatile mesh generation and mesh importing functionalities, refer to the [Matlab frontend].